thma/LtuPatternFactory/README.md

 * a programmer with an OO background who wants to get a better grip on how to implement complexer designs in functional programming
 * a functional programmer who wants to get a deeper intuition for type classes.
+* studying the [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia) and are looking for an accompanying reading providing example use cases and working code.

 >This project is work in progress, so please feel free to contact me with any corrections, adjustments, comments, suggestions and additional ideas you might have.
 > Please use the [Issue Tracker](https://github.com/thma/LtuPatternFactory/issues) to enter your requests.